-Another US Covid-19 surge may look different, experts say, particularly for younger people.
+Another US COVID-19 surge may look different, experts say, particularly for younger people.
 Here's how - Local News 8

 The difference between previous surges and another possible surge now is “the people most affected now are the younger individuals,” emergency physician Dr. Leana Wen told CNN on Sunday.

 But while that age group is now relatively well protected, Wen said, younger groups are still vulnerable as the B.1.1.7 variant circulates.
-The variant is more contagious and may cause more severe disease, experts have said.
+The variant is more contagious and may cause a more severe iteration of the disease, experts have said.
 Research suggests it may also be more deadly.

 It’s not just Michigan.